 An emergency fund is your own self-formulated insurance policy against destroying your financial health.
-Saving money in just any bank account could qualify as an emergency fund but there are better way to make that money work for you.
+Saving money in just any bank account could qualify as an emergency fund but there is a better way to make that money work for you.

 Credit cards were the typical go-to solution for people who needed to pay for something but didn’t have the money.
 Usually, these people didn’t have any money saved up to pay the credit card bills after making unexpected purchases and ended up swimming in a pool of debt.